1208kelly/user_centric_frontend_milestone_project_rk/README.md

 ## Testing

-I have tested the social links in the footer of each page, no link is broken and works as expected upon my testing.
+I have tested my html and css code using the [w3c validator](https://validator.w3.org/) I have tested the social links in the footer of each page, no link is broken and works as expected upon my testing.
 The link has been set to blank as instructed for this project.
 I will possibly update this at a future date to link to my socal media pages.

 {In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.}